Collection: Diamond Flute Router Bits

 • Drill Point tips are commonly used where repeated plunging or added tip strength is required

-Use the filters below to narrow results by diameter, flute geometry, plunge tip type, and cut direction to find the exact router bit you need.
+Use the filters below to narrow the results by diameter, flute geometry, plunge-tip style, and cutting direction to find the exact router bit needed for your application.